 Using a Headhunter

-Choosing to use a professional recruiter, or headhunter, in your job search is an individual decision and has become more and more common, particularly during a strong economy.
+Choosing to use a professional recruiter, or headhunter, in your job search is an individual decision.
 During an economic down cycle, attorneys should be more cautious when soliciting the help of a headhunter.
 When you are hired through a headhunter you come with a fee for the firm, one which firms may be less willing to pay during difficult economic times.

-With that being said, professional recruiters do maintain a vast network of contacts and may save the firm time in their job searching process; however using a recruiter is one resource in an effective job search.
+With that being said, professional recruiters do maintain a vast network of contacts and may save the firm time in their job searching process; however, keep in mind that using a recruiter is one resource in an effective job search.
 Be cautious to not rely too heavily on this one avenue at the risk of ignoring other successful job search strategies, such as networking.

 In most cases recruiters are used by larger law firms and corporations to find candidates who closely match the required qualifications and experience for a position.
 Depending on the arrangement with the firm the engagement may be contingent or exclusive.
 In a contingent engagement, the recruiter is one of several being used to locate talent for this position.
 In an exclusive engagement, the recruiter is the only one being used by the employer.
 In both cases it is the usually the employer, not the candidate, who pays the fee.